markCesario/borealis-demo/README.md

-Mark Cesario's CDaaS Demo for Atwell!
+Mark Cesario's CDaaS Demo for cdCon!

 Demo script can be found at:
 https://armory.slab.com/posts/project-aurora-project-borealis-demo-script-4pvgrnps